Post

 Literal Semantic Drift Imprisonment - Metaphorically Stop Trying to Make “Fetch” Happen.

-1. Peruse
+1. peruse

 Just perused Romeo and Juliet.
 Delightful comedy!
 Those two crazy kids pretending to be dead to get out of family dinners.
 Had me in stitches.
 Shakespeare really understood happy endings.